 Yes, it is.
-And considering its prevalence and the fact that it is easily spread with intimate contact through saliva, sharing cups etc., it is best to assume that we are part of the two-thirds who already have the bacteria in our system.
+And considering its prevalence and the fact that it is easily spread with intimate contact through saliva, sharing cups, etc., it is best to assume that we are part of the two-thirds who already have the bacteria in our system.
 In that case, what do we do?

 H.Pylori Natural Treatment

 - Zinc-Carnosine – There is a plethora of benefits from taking Zinc Carnosine.
 In support of reducing H. pylori infection, it reduces inflammation, helps the body heal ulcers, supports a healthy mucosal lining, and prevents free-radical damage to cells.
 Zinc carnosine’s antibacterial ability also provides added protection from more bacterial invaders.
-If you’re not quite sure what to take, try Zinc-Carnosine Complex with PepZin GI – 120 ct.
+If you’re unsure what to take, try Zinc-Carnosine Complex with PepZin GI – 120 ct.